 Before you buy one, make sure the one you buy is a proven eater.
 If you buy from an aquarium shop tell them a proven eater is a condition of the sale.
 If the fish has already been fed, ask when the next feeding is and return to witness it on your own.
 Then, match the food the shop is using—exactly.
 Use the same feeding schedule.

-For fish that refuse to eat, to survive in captivity, you may need live rock that is rich with coralline algae and sponge growth to stimulate the fish's desire to eat.
+For fish that refuse to eat, to survive in captivity, you may need a live rock that is rich with coralline algae and sponge growth to stimulate the fish's desire to eat.
 Offer finely chopped fresh or frozen shrimp, clams, squid, and other meaty fares suitable for carnivores, live mysid, and brine shrimp, some vegetable matter as well as supplemental vitamin-enriched prepared foods that contain marine algae and spirulina.
 Feed two to three times a day.

 This species does not seem to have any unique identifying characteristics between the sexes.

 Breeding the Moorish Idol

 The Moorish idol, like its surgeonfish cousin, is pelagic, meaning it's a free-spawner or egg-scatterer that spawns in groups.
 The female ejects small eggs in the water column after which the male swims over and through the egg cloud fertilizing as it goes.
-The female produces hundreds of eggs at a time a number of times per year, usually in the spring and summer months.
+The female produces hundreds of eggs at a time several times per year, usually in the spring and summer months.

 The clear, fertilized eggs float to the surface and join the stream of plankton where the larva feed and develop into miniature adults.